Menu

 Taking good care of your skin can support wound healing and your general health.
 In some cases, the skin may feel itchy.
 Try not to scratch as this may slow the healing process and increase the risk of infection.

-How do I protect my skin after skin cancer treatment?
+How do I protect my skin after treatment of skin cancer?

 Plus Iconminus Icon